Our newest Qualcomm QCS610 SoM based solution for rugged Smart Cameras

 Should you have further questions not answered by the above FAQ and would like to have them included here, please contact Inforce Computing.

-For more information and to place an order for more quantities, contact the Inforce sales team at (510) 683-9999 or at email@example.com.
+For more information and to place an order for more quantities or customizations, contact the sales team at +1 510 623 1231 or at Salesfirstname.lastname@example.org.

 Inforce Computing offers a range of off-the-shelf accessories that enable you to re-create system configurations that your customers need.
 These accessories are custom built by Inforce and are supported with a strong roadmap.
 The accessories listed below are suitable for the development kit based on Qualcomm SDA845 Snapdragon 845 Micro SoM.
 They are mostly cross compatible with all SoM based reference designs from Inforce.